keithasaurus/koda-validate/README.md

 # allow up to 30 keys
 python /path/to/koda-validate/codegen/generate.py /your/target/directory --num-keys 30
 ```
-The reason for this is that the computation starts to get expensive for type checkers, and
+This limitation exists because computation starts to get expensive for type checkers above a certain level, and
 it's not common to have that many keys in a dict.

 ### `dict_validator` types may be hard to read / slow for your editor or type-checker
 `dict_validator` is a convenience function that delegates to different `Validator`s depending
-on the number of keys, e.g. `Dict2KeysValidator`, `Dict3KeysValidator`, etc. These
+on the number of keys -- for example, `Dict2KeysValidator`, `Dict3KeysValidator`, etc. These
 numbered validators are limited to a specific number of keys and can be used to mitigate
 such issues.